onlyquake/xonotic-wiki/Capture_the_Flag.markdown

 - Get the flag?
 Just walk over it.
 - Return our flag?
 Kill the enemy and walk over the flag.
 - Capture the flag?
-Hold the enemy’s flag and walk over your own in your base.
+Hold the enemy's flag and walk over your own in your base.

 Map Entities
 ------------